 - ML 535 – Organization Theory and Leadership

 - Director approved course with organizational development focus

 Focus Area #2: Global/Multicultural Perspective

-- MBA 565 – Global Environment for Managers
+- MBA 565 – Managing in a Global Environment

 - Director approved course with global/multicultural focus

 - ML 574 – Strategic Leadership

 - Director approved course with strategic leadership focus

 One Additional Elective Course